 I get asked a lot about cloud computing and a lot of the questions are “what is cloud computing?”.
 So here is my answer to that question, which I have tried to make as simple as possible.

 Data centers that are online for public use of shared resources.
-These resources such as storage, networking, compute etc. are available on-demand.
+Resources such as storage, networking, compute etc. are available on-demand with utility billing.